-In this post I plan to break down Muay Thai vs Taekwondo – both are undoubtedly affective martial arts, but if you’re looking to decide which one you should train or which one is more effective for self defense or MMA (mixed martial arts) this is the read for you.
+In this post I plan to break down Muay Thai vs Taekwondo – both are undoubtedly effective martial arts, but if you’re looking to decide which one you should train or which one is more effective for self defense or MMA (mixed martial arts) this is the read for you.

 Muay Thai vs Tae Kwon Do – Key Takeaways

-TKD is setup for point based sparring and not explicitly for self defense
+- TKD is setup for point based sparring and not explicitly for self defense

-Tae Kwon Do does have the advantage in Muay Thai when it comes to foot work and headkicks
+- Tae Kwon Do does have the advantage in Muay Thai when it comes to foot work and head kicks

-Muay Thai will create a better well rounded fighter (with strikes using fists, elbows, knees, as well as feet) plus it also includes some grappling in the form of the clinch
+- Muay Thai will create a better well rounded fighter (with strikes using fists, elbows, knees, as well as feet) plus it also includes some grappling in the form of the clinch

-As a practical martial art for self-defense, Muay Thai will likely have the advantage due to its versatility and training methods.
+- As a practical martial art for self-defense, Muay Thai will likely have the advantage due to its versatility and training methods.

 Pros and Cons Between Muay Thai and Tae Kwon Do